 Silence is More than Golden

-I've been a lover of solitude and silence most of my life, probably because I get overstimulated very easily.
-Although I love going out to eat with family and friends, I usually come home exhausted form the onslaught of stimulation to my senses.
 There was, however, a season of silence that was incredibly painful; my years of infertility.
+I heard no friends talking about this subject.
+However, when I finally opened up to a few friends about my fertility struggles, it seemed many friends started talking about this pain.
 I yearned for a baby and longed to hear my little one call me "Mommy."
 Ironically, our first adopted child, Sean, was only able to utter a handful of words until the age of three.
-Those were silent years fraught with sadness and frustration.
+Those were silent years fraught with Sean's aggression and frustration.

 Once Sean learned to speak in sentences, he never stopped talking!
 Sean didn't learn to sit still and watch movies until the age of seven or eight.
 His wiggly little body never stopped moving since birth.
 Oh my poor overstimulated senses!
 Running to my quiet space each morning is what gave me strength to face each new day.